 The appliance's heat exchanger contains copper finned-tubing.
 The heat exchanger requires proper water conditions to remain efficient and function properly.
-For information, please refer to Patterson-Kelley Multi-Metal Systems Water Quality Standards as it appears in Multi-Metal Systems as this applies to the warranty of your heat exchanger.
+For information, please refer to Harsco Industrial, Patterson-Kelley Multi-Metal Systems Water Quality Standards as it appears in Appendix C - Water Quality Standard for Hydronic Boilers in Multi-Metal Systems as this applies to the warranty of your heat exchanger.